15 hours ago | By WGSN Insider

 However, I do find that followers seem to feel much more comfortable messaging me and reaching out via Instagram than on my website.
 I think perhaps it feels more conversational and personal, and it’s a platform that they’re familiar with.

 I’m an Instagram stories girl!
 I’m totally guilty of popping onto Snapchat, stealing the filters and then posting those images onto Instagram.
 For me, Snapchat use is much more personal and occasional, whereas Instagram is far more relevant to my brand.

 I actually just planned a wonderful trip to the South of France with my husband.
 It’s one of my all-time favourite places to visit right through spring, summer and into autumn, so it has a lovely long season.
 We’re AirBnb-ing and we’re even taking my dogs (they have pet passports at the ready!)

 I just love eating at the bar at Scott’s in Mayfair.
 I can’t be in London without visiting.
 Every time I go back, it’s always bustling, it has a great energy and still feels like the hot spot in town.
 The food is spectacular, the location is amazing and I just love to cosy up to the bar – I used to happily eat there by myself when I was studying here.

-Look out for part 2 of our interview with Darcy tomorrow.
+Read part two of our interview with Darcy here.